camswcraft/camswcraft.github.io/source/_posts/2014-07-29-july-2014-workshop-extreme-startup-with-carlos-fernandez-garcia-and-emanuele-blanco.md

 The third round upped the stakes further: now we had to handle non-maths questions, like "Who played James Bond in Dr.
 No?".
 This stretched even the hardiest of solutions.

+Overall it was a great workshop, which everyone attending enjoyed very much.
+Unsurprisingly the Wolfram Alpha team scored the most points, and with a large lead.
+There was strong competition between one implementation that always returned *something*, whether or not it was correct, and the team calculating the answers by hand.
+If you get a chance to participate in an Extreme Startup workshop, I highly recommend you take it!

 ## Retrospective

 Interestingly, only two teams wrote tests for their solution, and no teams used any kind of source control.
 Of the